Introjection

-In psychology, introjection (also known as identification or internalization) is the unconscious adoption of the thoughts or personality traits of others.
+In psychology, introjection (often mistakenly considered a substitute for the terms identification or internalization) is the unconscious adoption of the thoughts, memories or personality traits of others.
 It occurs as a normal part of development, such as a child taking on parental values and attitudes.
 It can also be a defense mechanism in situations that arouse anxiety.

 It has been associated with both normal and pathological development.
+In sociology and other social sciences, internalization (or internalisation) means an individual's acceptance of a set of norms and values (established by others) through socialisation.

 Theory

 Introjection is a concept rooted in the psychoanalytic theories of unconscious motivations.
 Unconscious motivation refers to processes in the mind which occur automatically and bypass conscious examination and considerations.

 Introjection is the learning process or in some cases a defense mechanism where a person unconsciously absorbs experiences and makes them part of their psyche.

 In learning

 In psychoanalysis, introjection (Introjektion) refers to an unconscious process wherein one takes components of another person's identity, such as feelings, experiences and cognitive functioning, and transfers them inside themselves, making such experiences part of their new psychic structure.
 These components are obliterated from consciousness (splitting), perceived in someone else (projection), and then experienced and performed (i.e., introjected) by that other person.
 Cognate concepts are identification, incorporation and internalization.